IR microscopy for the analysis of microplastics in bottled water

 Bulk plastic pollution in the environment is a major visible concern and needs to be addressed.
 However, microplastics are of the size that are not always visible to the human eye, but their impact is significant to the health of aquatic and marine species and can ultimately end up in the human food chain.
 Microplastics have also been detected in a wide range of other food and beverage products, including bottled water, despite bottled water being advertised as being the clean, natural, healthy alternative to tap water.

-The webinar will answer the following questions:
+The webinar answers the following questions:

 - What are the best sample collection and clean up procedures for a range of sample types or sample origins?